Drug interactions between Theobid and warfarin

 There were no interactions found in our database between Theobid and warfarin - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 403 drugs (2082 brand and generic names) are known to interact with Theobid.
+A total of 407 drugs are known to interact with Theobid.

 - Theobid is in the drug class methylxanthines.